elduvelle/ephys_tutorials/SpikeGadgets/record_Trodes_untethered.md

 ![image](https://github.com/vandermeerlab/mvdmlab-protocols/assets/64431932/73225c73-5c20-4235-a487-43a0db1d11f8)

 - Ensure that the Headstage has the desired options set on (e.g. accelerometer)
-- Save the workspace ('merging workspace')
+- Save the workspace (`merging workspace`)
     -> this merging workspace will be used after the untethered recording has been done to merge it with the ephys channels.

     1.2.2.
-Logging workspace should have zero channels, but links to the video, MCU, and other data streams that we want to connect during the recording e.g. ECU, accelerometer, etc. Make it and save it.
+Logging workspace should have zero channels, but links to the video, MCU, and other data streams that we want to connect during the recording e.g. ECU, accelerometer, etc. Make it and save it as `logging workspace`.
 - create or open the workspace
 - **set channel count to 0**
 - add relevant data streams (e.g. for ECU select it from the Hardware Devices menu > +Add Device)
-- Make sure that 'ZMQ socket' is enabled!!
+- **Make sure that 'ZMQ socket' is enabled!!**
-- save the workspace ('data logging workspace')
+- save the workspace (`logging workspace`)
-- reopen it in Trodes and set the MCU to the desired options (connect via USB for this): Session ID mode on, correct RF channel
+- reopen it in Trodes and set the MCU to the desired options (connect via USB for this): Session ID mode on, correct RF channel, then save again

 #### 2. To do every time before a recording
   2.1. ensure that battery is charged (use Logger Dock to charge it)
   2.2. connect MCU to computer (usb or ethernet), connect the RF transceiver (Aux 1 port), switch it on
   2.3. enable SD card for recording: either insert in MCU and press the 0_0 button until it goes back to green, or use the LoggerDock 'enable for recording' option
   2.4.
-Start Trodes, with the 'data logging workspace', connect it to MCU
+Start Trodes with the `logging workspace`, connect it to MCU
   2.5. (optional) Ensure that ECU is connected to MCU via HDMI, start it & connect to it in Trodes
   2.6.
 Connect the battery (and optionally LEDs) to the untethered headstage, insert the enabled SD card.
 ![image](https://github.com/vandermeerlab/mvdmlab-protocols/assets/64431932/bcc2813c-4a87-436d-8922-67ef03f5f07a)